-Humans and felines have a long and storied history together.
-From the reverence held by the ancient Egyptians, to the more modern house cat with their own Instagram page, our cats are in our lives and their here to be entertained by us.
+Humans and felines have a long history together.
+From the reverence held by the ancient Egyptians, to the more modern house cat with their own Instagram page, our cats always expect to be honored entertained by us.
 Don’t disappoint your pets and check out these 7 fun games to play with your cat!

 Why Are Games for Cats Important?

 Like many of their wilder cousins, house cats are born hunters.
 Not only do games for cats and playtime serve as a way to direct their energy, but it also helps prevent their destructive and sometimes annoying behaviors such as tearing into furniture and knocking glasses off of tables.